taylortom/workshops-src/_pages/knitting-for-beginners.md

-In this workshop you will learn about the tools equipment and techniques needed to help you begin knitting.
+In this workshop you will learn about the tools, equipment and techniques needed to help you begin knitting.

-Materials and equipment will be supplied and classes will run according to the chosen outcome.
+Materials and equipment will be supplied.

-**[Sign up here](/contact)  to our mailing list for details and regular updates about all workshops.**

 ![Knitting](http://textilesatthestablehouse.co.uk/assets/Knitting.jpg)